RavarottoA/travelApp/README.md

-# Weather-Journal App Project
+# Travel App

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

-## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+This app allows you to choose your next holiday destination, giving you a picture of the desired place, plus information about the weather.
+Furthermore, you can create a **Todo List** in order to be trully prepared for your trip.

-## Extras
+## Dependencies
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+"axios": "^0.19.2",
+"body-parser": "^1.19.0",
+"cors": "^2.8.5",
+"express": "^4.17.1",
+"webpack": "^4.44.1",
+"webpack-cli": "^3.3.12"